dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 for (<patternVariableDeclaration>; <condition>; <increment>) <element>
 ```

-Is executed similar to a non-pattern for element except that the pattern may
+Is executed like a traditional for loop though is more likely to declare
-declare multiple variables.
-As with pattern for statements, all of the variables
+multiple variables.
+As with pattern for statements, all of the variables are
-are declared fresh every iteration.
-Inside the `<increment>` expression, reads
+declared fresh every iteration and updates to the variables in the increment
-of those variables reflect their current values.
-Writes to them write to the
-values the newly bound variables will have on the next iteration.
+clause behave as other loops do.

 The `<element>` is evaluated in a new scope whose enclosing scope is the scope
 where the pattern's variables are bound.